danielsaidi/QuickSearch/Sources/QuickSearch/QuickSearch.docc/QuickSearch.md

 ![Library logotype](Logo.png)

-QuickSearch is a SwiftUI SDK that lets you type into a `.searchable` text field without first having to focus on it, which is how many native utilty apps behave.
+QuickSearch is a SwiftUI SDK that lets you type into a `.searchable` text field by just typing, without first having to focus on the text field.

-This is convenient, since `.searchable` text fields lack focus control and doesn't allow you to focus programmatically.
+Unlike the native `.searchable(text: $query, isPresented: .constant(true))` view modifier, QuickSearch doesn't show the input cursor to avoid draving attention to the search field.